8.3

 Description of Ashbourne College

-One of the best private colleges in England and London - Ashbourne College - is designed to prepare students in the upper grades (14-19 years) to the best world and British universities.
-Founded in 1981 by Mike Kirby, he first specialized in mathematics, economics and the natural sciences - today the list of subjects includes more than 35 variants (including humanities, social sciences, creativity, art and design).
-In the 1990s, GCSE became part of the college structure, which is actively developing and expanding from year to year.
-The accreditation of the British Council was received by the college in 1993 and was repeatedly confirmed in the future.
+One of the best private colleges in England and London, Ashbourne College, is designed to prepare high school students (15-19 years old) for the best world and British universities.
+Founded in 1981 by Mike Kirby, it initially specialized in mathematics, economics, and natural sciences.
+Today, the list of subjects includes more than 3,520 options (humanities and social sciences, creativity, art, design).

 Marie de Tito Mount